Financial-Times/upp-provisioners/upp-annotations-monitoring-provisioner/README.md

-export ENVIRONMENT_TYPE=            # This should be the type of environment the cluster will be, i.e. `t` for staging, `p` for production and `d` for anything else export INPUT_KINESIS_STREAM_ARN=    # The ARN for the Kinesis stream this application will read from. export INPUT_ROLE_ARN=              # The ARN for the IAM Role that grants access to the above Kinesis stream.
+export ENVIRONMENT_TYPE=            # This should be the type of environment the cluster will be, i.e. `t` for staging, `p` for production and `d` for anything else export INPUT_KINESIS_STREAM_ARN=    # The ARN for the Kinesis stream this application will read from. export INPUT_ROLE_ARN=              # The ARN for the IAM Role that grants access to the above Kinesis stream. export OUTPUT_ROLE_ARN=             # The ARN for the IAM Role that grants write permissions from the analytics output to Firehose export FIREHOSE_S3_ROLE_ARN=        # The ARN for the IAM Role which allows the Firehose to write to S3
 ```

 * Run the following docker command